EngineerBetter/engineerbetter-hugo/content/blog/cf-kube-positive-sum.md

 If you implemented the ideas in Daniel's book you'd have a great solution.

-Or, you could just use _buildpacks_.
-Wouldn't it be lovely if they worked more nicely with OCI images?
+Or, you could just use a platform that leverages _buildpacks_.
+Oh, and wouldn't it be lovely if they worked more nicely with OCI images?

 Cloud Foundry has a number of CI/CD challenges _solved_ as runtime concerns.
 Without buildpacks, everyone has to solve the same problems in every CI/CD pipeline.